FredthePhysicsGuy/Ludum_Dare_41_Git/README.txt

-My game for Ludum Dare 41
+My game for Ludum Dare 41.
+Does need to have the UnityPlayer.dll.